tzagim/fuserbot/README.md

 # fuserbot
-Sending messages from group to group in Telegram using a user and not a bot.
+Sending messages from group to group in Telegram using a user and not a bot, the main difference between a user and a bot is the ability to edit messages.

 **If you want to send messages through a bot, use: [tzbot](https://github.com/tzagim/tzbot)**